The Ultimate Inspiration Guide for DIY Fairy Houses

 The Flying Couponer’s simple wooden fairy house is made of scrap lumber pieces and perched inside a broken terra cotta pot.
 The broken pieces of the pot are refitted to create tiny fairy stairs, and with some simple assembly and creative leaf roofing, the little fairy house adds a touch of magic to the display.
 These little wooden fairy houses could be painted or left as-is, depending on your preference.

 I created a tiny polymer clay house for my fairy garden in a teacup display.
 I found that working with polymer clay is really satisfying.
 It’s a great way to make a fairy house (or accessories) exactly how you want to.
 I used the clay to make these cute succulents and vegetables for my fairy garden too!

 If you’re wondering if the polymer clay house should be in the “outdoor and durable fairy house ideas” section, the answer is YES!
 You can have polymer clay outside, no problem!
 It is actually a hard plastic when it’s baked according to the directions, and you do not even have to seal it!
 It is water resistant.
 It may fad in the sun over time, so if that is an issue for you, put your fairy house in the shade.

 A pumpkin fairy house is a creative way to “carve” a Halloween pumpkin.
 It would be an adorable fairy house idea for your fall front porch and is perfect for the spooky season.
 Over at Smile Mercantile, they also included a YouTube tutorial to help you learn exactly how to make a pumpkin fairy house.

-This fairy house won’t last forever, but it would be a fun way to decorate for fall!
+This fairy house won’t last forever, but it would be a fun way to decorate your fairy garden for fall!

 Indoor Fairy House Ideas